AlexisDrain/9-Cam/README.md

 S or Down - Move Backwards
 AD or Left and Right - Rotate
 Space or Z - Jump
-C or Ctrl or Cmd - Crouch (useful for crouching under rotating chainsaws)
+C or Shift - Crouch (useful for crouching under rotating chainsaws)

 Controls [Xbox Gamepad]:
 d-pad for moving (Joysticks do not work)